qudratyunusov/qudratyunusov/Roadmap.md

 * Fix remaining problems with texture readback (write color buffers) (kd-11)

 ## Medium term goals
-* Improve SPU instruction accuracy for Fast Interpreter and ASMJIT
+* Improve SPU instruction accuracy for Fast Interpreter and ASMJIT, investigate vectorized software FP implementation.
 * Improve audio and video decoders for better speed and compatibility.
 * Improve controller support.
 This includes emulated controllers (with mouse or keyboard) and real controllers as well.
 * Improve solution structure, move and rename some files.